Vakiti/Analysis-of-Climate-Risk-Index-CRI-and-its-relevance-in-assessing-nations-vulnerabilities/README.md

 The project aims to understand how the CRI score is calculated and the extent of influence each contributing factor has on the score.
 It also explores whether incorporating additional features in the CRI calculation can improve the reliability of the score as a metric.
 Specifically, the project introduces socio-economic features like Environmental Performance Index (EPI) score, population density, and GDP per capita in the analysis.
+The project utilizes data from various sources, including Kaggle for the CRI score data and other relevant sources for EPI data.
+Exploratory data analysis provides insights into the distribution, central tendencies, dispersion, skewness, kurtosis, and correlation of variables and labels.